SHC-Robotics-Team-8255/vexilla-vagrant/README.md

 to allow this.
 If it complains about no USB ports being available then you probably did not install the VirtualBox extensions.
 Check that before you do anything else.

+Note that to issue vagrant commands to the VM you MUST be in the directory where this Vagrantfile is.
+You cannot be in another directory.

+##Stopping and Starting the Linux VM##

+To stop the VM, exit the ssh session back to your computer terminal (press ctrl-D).
+Then type:

+       vagrant halt

+The VM will be paused in the exact state it was in.
+When you want to start it again type:

+      vagrant up

+It will keep all the files you left on it when you halted.

+##Destroying the VM##

+If for some reason you don't need the VM anymore, or you want to start over with a clean install, you can remove the VM competely by typing:

+     vagrant destroy